rain-on/Octopus-TeamCity/README.md

 If the Octopus CLI has changed such that we need to update the version we embed with the plugin the steps are as follows:

 - Locate the build in TeamCity and navigate to the Artifacts tab
-- Expand the OctopusTools.Zips.*version*.zip file
+- Expand the OctopusTools.*version*.nupkg file
-- Download `octo.exe` from the OctopusTools.*version*.zip file.
+- Download `octo.exe` from the `tools` directory.
 Also download the OctopusTools.*version*.portable.zip file
   ![Artifacts](artifacts.png)
 - Rename the latter to `OctopusTools.portable.zip` and then copy them into the `\octopus-agent\src\main\resources\resources\3\0` folder, over the existing files